When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 - Kamal Patel, Nutrition Researcher

-You would think that all protein powders have the same kind of consistency.
-However, pretty much all protein shakes are quite unique.
+You would think that every protein powder has the same kind of consistency.
+However, pretty much all protein shakes are pretty unique.
 You'll also notice a very different texture dependent on whether you use water, milk, or juice.

 5. Suitability For Combining With Other Foods